AdobeDocs/campaign-web.en/help/v8/preview-test/email-rendering.md

 1. Check your email content in popular desktop, mobile and web-based clients.

     ![](assets/simulate-rendering-previews.png)

->[!CAUTION]
->
->When connecting your Litmus account with [!DNL Campaign], you agree that test messages are sent to Litmus.
-Once sent, these emails are no longer managed by Adobe.
-As a consequence, Litmus data retention email policy applies to these emails, including personalization data that may be included in these test messages.

 <!--
 TO CHECK IF user is directed to Litmus or if the email rendering is shown directly in the Campaign UI.